 Day 13: Udaipur

-We start our exploration of Udaipur by visiting the City Palace.
-The palace has several architectural and artistic highlights such as the Mor Chowk, known for its stunning peacock mosaics and the Bhim Vilas Palace with its series of lovely wall paintings.
-From the City Palace we can see the Lake Place, shimmering like a jewel in Lake Pichola.
-Later we visit the Jagdish Temple, Fateh Sagar Lake and Saheliyon Ki Bari, the Garden of Maids.
-We end our tour of Udaipur with a boat ride at Lake Pichola and visit Jag Mandir, a palace built on an island in 1551.
-The royal family used the palace as a summer resort and pleasure palace for holding parties.
+We start our experience of Udaipur with a visit to City Palace.
+Highlights of this magnificent palace include the Mor Chowk, known for its stunning peacock mosaics, and the Bhim Vilas Palace, with its series of lovely wall paintings.
+From here, we can see the Lake Palace, shimmering like a jewel in Lake Pichola.
+Later we visit Jagdish Temple, Fateh Sagar Lake and Saheliyon Ki Bari, the Garden of Maids.
+We end our tour with a boat ride on Lake Pichola and visit Jag Mandir, a palace built on an island in 1551.
+The royal family used this magnificent building as a summer resort for holding parties.
 (B)

 Day 14: Udaipur/Mumbai (Flight)

-Today we are transferred to the airport for our flight to Mumbai, formerly known as Bombay.
-Upon arrival in Mumbai we are transferred to our hotel.
+Today we are transferred to the airport for our flight to Mumbai.
+Upon arrival in Mumbai we are met and brought to our hotel.
 The remainder of the day is free to enjoy the financial, commercial and entertainment capital of India.

 Day 15: Mumbai

 We start our day with a visit to the Gateway of India, Mumbai's most famous monument.
 Here we embark on our excursion to the Elephanta Caves*, located on an island in the Sea of Oman.
-We explore the Elephanta Caves*, which contain a collection of rock art linked to the cult of Shiva.
+The caves contain a collection of rock art linked to the cult of Shiva.
 Here, Indian art has found one of its most perfect expressions, particularly the huge high reliefs in the main cave.
-We return to Mumbai by motor launch and explore the Victorian Gothic and Art Deco Ensembles of Mumbai*, visiting the Prince of Wales Museum and Chhatrapati Shivaji Terminus*, formerly known as Victoria Terminus Station.
-The station is an outstanding example of Victorian Gothic Revival Architecture in India, blended with themes deriving from Indian traditional architecture.
-The building, designed by the British Architect F. W. Stevens, became the symbol of Bombay as the ‘Gothic City’ and the major international mercantile port of India.
+We return to Mumbai by motor launch and explore the Victorian Gothic and Art Deco Ensembles of Mumbai*, visiting the Prince of Wales Museum and Chhatrapati Shivaji Terminus*, formerly known as Victoria Terminus Station, an outstanding example of Victorian Gothic Revival Architecture in India, blended with themes deriving from Indian traditional architecture.
+The building, designed by the British architect F. W. Stevens, became the symbol of Bombay as the ‘Gothic City’ and the major international mercantile port of India.
 Its remarkable stone dome, turrets, pointed arches and eccentric ground plan are close to traditional Indian palace architecture.
-Our next stop is at Mani Bhawan, where Mahatma Gandhi stayed during the Freedom Struggle.
+Our Next Stop is at Mani Bhawan, where Mahatma Gandhi stayed here during the Freedom Struggle.
 The house is now converted into a Museum.
 From here we leave for the Jain Temple and Hanging Gardens, the Zoroastrian Towers of Silence, the bustling Crawford Market and drive past Haji Ali, the tomb of a wealthy Muslim merchant.
 We end our tour at the Dhobi Ghat, the world's largest outdoor laundry.
-The washers, locally known as Dhobis, work in the open to wash the clothes from Mumbai's hotels and hospitals.
 The word Dhobi Ghat is used all over India to refer to any place where many washers are present.
-In the evening we enjoy farewell dinner at renowned local restaurant.
 (B, D)

 Day 16: Depart Mumbai

-Today we are transferred to the international terminal for our flight home.
-We bid farewell to India after what will have been a memorable journey through history, culture, art and architecture, having made new friends and lots of memories.
+Today we are transferred to the airport for our flight home.
+We bid farewell to India after what will have been a memorable journey into history, culture, art and architecture, having made new friends and lots of memories.
 A great opportunity to extend our journey with additional India holiday tour packages.
 (B)

 B=Breakfast, L=Lunch, D=Dinner